MichaelY310/Game32/README.md

 ## Overview

 Game32 is a bullet hell shoot 'em up video game.
 Player need to control the character to elude bullets while defeating the boss by shooting bullets.
+Also Player need to avoid the attack from meteorites and debris in space.

 ## Control